 What makes social media so great is that it’s participatory and engaging.
 It gives people a voice and a choice; they get to decide what they wanna see.
 If something isn’t inspiring, interesting, or informative enough, they’re just gonna ignore and keep scrolling.

-A great example is @belenhostalet, who's Instagram feed is expertly curated so that each row of images maintains a similar color palette, creating a sense of consistency and organization that helps to highlight the subject of each image.
+A great example is @belenhostalet, whose Instagram feed is expertly curated so that each row of images maintains a similar color palette, creating a sense of consistency and organization that helps to highlight the subject of each image.

 So if you’re looking to create great content, don’t complicate things!
 Figure out what makes your market tick and cross-check which ones fit within your brand’s tone and language.
-Find the center of that venn diagram and create posts based on that.
+Find the center of that Venn diagram and create posts based on that.

 Study and Learn